Bernard II, Count of Besalú: Ecclesiastical politics

 In December 1077 in a synod was held in Besalú by the papal legate Amatus, Bishop of Oloron.
 Bernard, acting upon the advice of the legate, deposed and replaced the simoniacal abbots of his realm.
 He then issued a charter wherein he listed the payments (census) due the Holy See from seven religious houses in his lands, he declared an irregularly or simoniacally elected abbot deposed by papal authority, and he promised that he and his successors would incur a personal census of 100 gold mancuses annually in order that he might be considered a "special knight of Saint Peter" (pecularis miles sancti Petri).
 Despite the promises, there is no actual evidence of payment during the pontificate of Gregory VII.
-It is sometimes said that Bernard—following the example of Sancho Ramírez, who had done the same with the Kingdom of Aragon in 1068—surrendered his county to the Papacy and received it back as a fief.Richard W. Southern (1953), The Making of the Middle Ages (New Haven: Yale University Press), 123.
+It is sometimes said that Bernard—following the example of Sancho Ramírez, who had done the same with the Kingdom of Aragon in 1068—surrendered his county to the Papacy and received it back as a fief.
 The abbot of Saint-Victor de Marseille and papal legate to the council, Ricard de Milhau, and the monks of Ripoll pressed Bernard to join the abbey of Sant Joan de les Abadesses to Saint-Victor, perhaps by promising to restore Benedictine rule there.
 The cession was finalised on 4 January 1083.
 There is no contemporary record of this, however.
 Rather the legend dates from the 1115 house chronicle of Sant Joan.
 Bernard held his county directly from God.